bartbutenaers/node-red-contrib-msg-speed/README.md

 + After the first second, the speed is 1 message per minute
 + After the second, the speed is 2 messages per minute
 + ...
-+ After one minute, the speed is 60 messages msg per minute
++ After one minute, the speed is 60 messages per minute

 This means the speed will increase during the startup period, to reach the final value: